Uthayan

 Uthayan (உதயன் Utayaṉ, Morning) is a Tamil language Sri Lankan daily newspaper published by New Uthayan Publication (Private) Limited, part of the Uthayan Group of Newspapers.
 It was founded in 1985 and is published from Jaffna.
-Its sister newspapers is the Colombo based Sudar Oli.
+Its sister newspaper is the Colombo-based Sudar Oli.
 Uthayan was the only newspaper published from Jaffna which did not cease publication due to the civil war.
-The newspaper has been attacked several times, a number of its staff have been murdered by paramilitary groups and other forces, and it regularly receives threats.
+The newspaper has been attacked several times; a number of its staff have been murdered by paramilitary groups and other forces, and it regularly receives threats.